OutSystems/docs-product/src/managing-the-applications-lifecycle/secure-the-applications/apply-content-security-policy.md

 ### Using iframes in iOS apps

-If you want to use both CSP directives and iframes in your iOS apps, add the following to the **frame-ancestors** directive:
+If you want to use both CSP directives and iframes in your iOS apps, add the following to the **Frame-ancestors** directive field:

     outsystems://YOUR_APP_URL
     https://YOUR_APP_URL

 Failure to do so prevents content from rendering.
 You can identify the issue by searching for the following error log: "Interrupting main resource load due to CSP frame-ancestors or X-Frame-Options".